JackBenyon/Dissertation-Project-Copy/README.txt

+## Code for my third year dissertation project : An Evaluation of Machine Learning Techniques and Social Media Analysis to Predict an Optimal Fantasy Football Team

 All the datasets created during the project have been uploaded as part of the submission in the "datasets" folder.

 The "Poject_Code_FINAL" jupyter notebook contains all the code that was used to create datasets and develop and test the machine learning models